danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/6_-_Chapter_6__Enhanced_Quality_—_Raising_Your_Standards,_Getting_Best_Results (1).md

 **The Messy Middle: Trouble Brews!**

 But then the tide turned.
 Amid the week's excitement came a shocking revelation; reports surfaced of *prompt leakage* from last year's contest, with both companies entangled in the mess like a bakery submerged in flour.
-Miranda furiously scanned through Slack, her fingers dancing across the keys while Violetta, the ever-calm senior analyst, pored over retrieval systems trying to track the prompt's origin.
+Eleanor furiously scanned through Slack, her fingers dancing across the keys while Miranda, the ever-calm senior analyst, pored over retrieval systems trying to track the prompt's origin.

 "How do we protect ourselves against this?" she asked Benji while glancing nervously at the screen.